August 2018 Update: SnoreMate is now an outdated product and does not appear to have an active business. Disregard the following information.

 - Comfort - I put both of these devices to the test and found VitalSleep to be significantly more comfortable than SnoreMate.
 It is less bulky, and since it comes in two sizes, you can achieve a more tailored fit.
 My wife couldn't even wear her SnoreMate because it was just too big.
 Plus, VitalSleep does permit a small amount of lateral jaw movement, which helps with comfort.

-Learn more about each stop snoring mouthpiece in my VitalSleep reviews and SnoreMate reviews.
+Learn more about each stop snoring mouthpiece in my VitalSleep review and SnoreMate review.